Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/index.md

 For general information please visit our website [Cell Observatory](https://www.universiteitleiden.nl/en/science/cell-observatory)

-!!! warning "Under Construction"
-    This documentation is still under construction.
-If you have any questions or need help let us know.

 ## What you can find here

 - **Microscopes**: Information about available microscopes, including specifications, use cases, and booking procedures.